pbrisbin/yago/README.md

 exported as `$ERRNO` in case that's useful too.

-Note: when `yago` sees an `-h` or `--help` option, it will print the help message on `stdout`, "exit 1" on `stdout`, and still exits with a **zero** status itself.
+Note: when `yago` sees an `-h` or `--help` option, it will print the help message on `stderr`, "exit 1" on `stdout`, and still exits with a **zero** status itself.
 This will show the message to the user and tell your program to go ahead and `eval "exit 1"` to terminate.